This page provides information on the V-Ray Particle Map.

 Disabled – The Radius attribute of the texture will be used for all particles.

-Radius – Uses the per particle radius attribute where a particle's radius is determined on a per-particle basis.
+Radius – Uses the per particle radius attribute where a particle's radius will be determined on a per-particle basis.

 User Scalar – Uses one of the per particle user scalar attributes.